 Hi, and welcome to my website!
-I am a health economist who works at the intersection of economics, data science, and policy analysis.
+I am a health economist who works at the intersection of economics and data science.

 In my free time, I enjoy spending as much time as possible with my wife Jennifer.
 In my pre-PhD life, I was a rather unsuccessful collegiate baseball player at UC San Diego